 Both genotypic BLUEs and BLUPs for resistance to FAW and MW traits such as AK, AP, and GWL were used in GPs.
-In general, BLUPs produced better predictions than BLUEs by at least two orders of magnitude in terms of PAs (Figure 1).
-The PAs
+Generally, BLUPs produced better predictions than BLUEs by at least two orders of magnitude in terms of PAs (Figure 1).
+The PAs realized

 Figure 1.
-Boxplot of PAs (prediction accuracies) for best linear unbiased estimators (BLUEs) (in pink) and predictors (BLUPs) (in blue) of maize resistance to FAW and MW across prediction models and correlations (r) between BLUEs and BLUPs for each trait.
-FAW, fall armyworm; GWL, grain weight loss; AP, adult progeny emergence; AK, number of affected kernels.
+Boxplot of PAs (prediction accuracies) for best linear unbiased estimators (BLUEs) (in pink) and predictors (BLUPs) (in blue) of maize resistance to FAW and MW across prediction models and correletations (r) between BLUEs and BLUPs of each trait.
+FAW (fall armyworm),MW (Maize weevil)resistance traits; GWL (grain weight loss), AP (adult progeny emergence (AP), number of affected kernels (AK), flour production (FP), and number of holes (NH).